ramirezjag00/newsfeed-fullstack-gql-app/graphql_client_app/README.md

 # GraphQL Client App
-> This project contains apollo-client set up to show the data coming from `graphql-server` project in a Newsfeed UI.
+- This project contains apollo-client set up to show the data coming from `graphql-server` project in a Newsfeed UI.

+- Design was made using [Figma](https://www.figma.com/file/mh1Vg59fkB48cTTHXhBnAV/Newsfeed?node-id=0%3A1)

 ## Components
 - NewsFeed